softwarewright/softwarewright.github.io/docs/blog/posts/javascript-api-testing.md

 }
 ```

 Simple enough right?
-We extend the existing typings for supertest within our own project and now we have typings on our custom supertest assertions.
+We extend the existing typings for supertest within our project and now we have typings on our custom supertest assertions.

 Whew!
 If you have managed to follow along through this entire blog post you've done something pretty incredible.
-You've created an extensible API Testing Framework that has full intellisense.
+You've created an extensible API Testing Framework that has full IntelliSense.
 Congratulations on making it through and test on fellow developers!

 Source code can be found [here](https://github.com/softwarebywright/javascript-api-testing).